spacetelescope/MAST_HLSP/PREP_CAOM/README.md

 This defines a custom CAOMxml object class and subclasses for CAOMvalue
 entries, CAOMheader entries, and CAOMproduct entries.
 These classes help
 carry multiple parameters for a given XML entry without resorting to
-dictionaries in dictionaries.
+dictionaries of dictionaries.
 String modules also simplify output of XML
 entries for debugging purposes.

 + "add_static_values.py"